catduckgnaf/rtl_433_ha/README.md

 I could have simply added everything to MQTT manually, but I wanted to help the community, and especially seeing the current rtl_433 (HA add-on) project is looking for a new maintainer.

+These add-ons/scripts and intergrations will have version numbers.
+So you will not need to uninstall and reinstall just to update.

 ## RTL_433 Discovery Script Add on